 “I would like to rise and go

-We’re reminded to live like this, because enough people have been jolted out of complacency when they hear of a friend’s kids killed in a car accident, when they see that their pregnancy won’t continue to term, when their marriage explodes to smithereens.
-We’re jolted when we catch a glimpse of a World Vision commercial, or hear of teens drowning in the lake, or call an elderly friend and discover she’s passed away.
+We’re jolted out of complacency when we hear of a friend’s child killed in a car accident, when we have a pregnancy not continue to term, when our marriage explodes.
+We’re jolted when we catch a glimpse of a World Vision commercial, or hear of a teenager drowning or when we call an elderly friend to catch up and discover she’s passed away.
 We’re jolted when we’re forced inside our homes because of a pandemic.

 Live beyond regrets.
-Sounds nice.
-Perfection isn’t ours to capture so we’ll never be mistake-absent.
-But we can bestow grace on those that need our grace, and even harder still, extend it to ourselves.
+Perfection isn’t ours to capture, so we’ll never be mistake-absent.
+We can bestow grace on those that need our grace, and even more challenging, extend it to ourselves.

 Enjoy every moment.
-We all know that phrase is a pie in the sky notion–not gonna happen every moment if you have dishes to wash, again, or more than one child learning peace-making skills, or your achy hips won’t sleep on the same side all night.
+This is not gonna happen every moment if you have dishes to wash, again, or more than one child learning peace-making skills, or you wake up with a crick in your neck.
 Not EVERY moment is good, but this is the moment we have, so enjoy it.

-Don’t care what others think.
-You teach people how to treat you, that is true.
-But you are never NOT going to care what everyone thinks—that’s called sociopathic diagnosis.
+Learn not to care what others think.
+Teach people how to treat you.
+You are never NOT going to care what everyone thinks—that’s a sign of a sociopathic diagnosis.
 You were born to care, commune, and connect.
 But there is caring about others and caring too much.

-Name it to claim it.
+Do the thing you want to do.
 If you think you can’t do what you want to do, you won’t.
 You’ll overlook opportunities staring right at you.
-But there are seven billion people on this planet, and not everyone can own the biggest house on the block, fly their private jet, graduate medical school, mediate the middle east or have their name in lights, or travel the world, but we all can do the thing inside us that we are meant to do.
+There are seven billion people on this planet, and not everyone can own the biggest house on the block, fly their private jet, graduate medical school, mediate the middle east, have their name in lights, or travel the world, but we all can do the thing inside us that we are meant to do.

 Live a life well-lived.
-Sit with your people, commune–the people in your neighbourhood, your churches, your kids’ dance classes and the lady teaching piano.
+Sit with your people and commune.
+The people in our neighbourhoods, our churches, our kids’ dance classes and the lady teaching piano–these are our communities.
 Learn from them, share with them and share what you know; be present.
 And do the things you want to do.
 Though it’s awful hard to change some circumstances, keep moving towards occupying the everyday with the things you want to do.

-It was a challenging trip, except on the way home where we luxuriated in a four star Parisian hotel, I wrote in one of my final blogs, “It was a bittersweet goodbye to Africa.
-I’d always wanted to go, so I’m worried I’ll never come back.
-But it’s like the moment when you know you’re finished having children, you can’t imagine not carrying another baby, not holding another newly birthed baby in your arms…you want to know that you can have that experience again, but then, really, no, actually you don’t want to do that again”.
+It was a challenging trip, except on the way home where we luxuriated in a four-star Parisian hotel.
+I wrote: “It was a bittersweet goodbye to Africa.
+It’s like the moment when you know you’re finished having children, you can’t imagine not carrying another baby, not holding another newly birthed baby in your arms…you want to know that you can have that experience again, but then, really, no, actually you don’t want to do that again”.